ufidon/netpro/labs/lab01/README.md

 ## Setup the lab environment

-**Don't use the newest version of VirtualBox or Ubuntu.
-Always use the version just older than the newest one**
+**Don't use the nightly built version of VirtualBox or Ubuntu.
+Always use the stable versions**

-- In 2024
-  - Use VirtualBox 6 instead of VirtualBox 7
-  - Use Ubuntu 22.04 LTS instead of Ubuntu 24.04 LTS

 ## Task 1: Install a Linux environment
 You may follow any one of the 6 options below to install an `Ubuntu/Linux environment`.